 Dear Friends of Miller Center,

-I am delighted to announce our new cohort of Global Social Benefit Fellows.
+I am delighted to announce our new cohort of Miller Center Lewis Family Fellows (formerly Global Social Benefit Fellows).

 A documentary about our award-winning fellowship program aired on the show Bay Area Bountiful in 2019.
-If you missed the show, check out the 12 minute director’s cut here — it follows the transformational journey that fellows undertake.
+If you missed it, check out the 12 minute director’s cut below— it follows the transformational journey that fellows undertake.